-Housing is a hot issue.
-In NH and throughout the country, scarce available housing and rising costs are putting a strain on families and hindering businesses from recruiting and retaining workers.
-Many residents face additional housing related barriers including young people, recent immigrants, low-income households and individuals experiencing homelessness.
+In New Hampshire and throughout the country, scarce available housing and rising costs are putting a strain on families and hindering businesses from recruiting and retaining workers.
+Many residents, including young people, recent immigrants, low-income households and individuals experiencing homelessness, face additional housing related barriers.
 Impacts from the region’s housing challenges are rippling through our communities.
-Throughout 2022, Nashua Regional Planning Commission (NRPC) will address these issues head on as part of our Regional Housing Needs Assessment (RHNA).
-This initiative will take an in-depth look at the housing needs of our Region across ALL income levels.
-The RHNA will provide a foundation for addressing the region’s housing needs by including alternative tools, recommendations, and strategies that can work for communities of all sizes and types.
+Studying housing issues is a core-function of NH’s Regional Planning Commissions (RPCs). per RSA 36:47.
+In 2023, all nine RPCs completed a Regional Housing Needs Assessment (RHNA).